Dog Psychology

 There are four phases of learning.
 Each phase should progress slowly.
 You should refrain from moving to the next phase until the dog fully understands what is expected of them.

-• Repetition will teach the dog to connect the verbal command to the action.
+• Repetition connects the verbal command to the action.

 Phase Four – Maintenance